-In September 2023, the DMCI Group participated in a two-day Sustainability Summit organized by SMPC and DMCI Holdings.

-The summit featured strategic climate change discussions and training on the Task Force on Climate-related Financial

-Our Enhanced Climate Change Policy
+Guided by our enhanced Climate Change Policy, we implement the following initiatives to address the reality of climate change:

-Enhance the knowledge, capacities and readiness of our employees and other relevant stakeholders on climate change adaptation and mitigation.

-Encourage our subsidiary companies to develop and implement environmental stewardship programs in their host communities.

-Adopt energy-efficient technologies and energy conservation practices across the DMCI Group.

-Partner with stakeholders and support programs/projects on climate change research, mitigation, adaptation, preparedness and resilience.

-Monitor and report our greenhouse gas emissions and climate change mitigation activities.
+- Enhancing the knowledge, capacities and readiness of our employees and other relevant stakeholders on climate change adaptation and mitigation; - Encouraging our subsidiary companies to develop and implement environmental stewardship programs in their host communities; - Adopting energy-efficient technologies and energy conservation practices across the DMCI group; - Partnering with stakeholders and supporting programs/projects on climate change research, mitigation, adaptation, preparedness and resilience; - Monitoring and reporting our greenhouse gas emissions and climate change mitigation activities: and - Considering climate risks and opportunities and integrating them in our business strategy and risk management.

-Disclosures (TCFD) framework for the DMCI Holdings and SMPC Boards of Directors, enhancing their ability to address climate-related financial risks and opportunities.
+In September 2023, the DMCI group participated in a two-day Sustainability Summit organized by SMPC and DMCI Holdings.
+The summit featured strategic climate change discussions and training on the Task Force on Climate-related Financial Disclosures (TCFD) framework for the DMCI Holdings and SMPC Boards of Directors, enhancing their ability to address climate-related financial risks and opportunities.

 Day two focused on capacity building for the management teams and employees of SMPC and DMCI Holdings subsidiaries.
 Intensive training sessions provided in-depth TCFD knowledge and practical implementation strategies for their respective operations.

 Building upon our 2022 efforts, we continued to calculate and report GHG emissions in 2023 according to the GHG Protocol.
 Our GHG inventory expanded to include comprehensive coverage of DMCI Power's Scope 3 emissions and additional sources from other subsidiaries.